zeek/zeek/examples/httpmonitor/index.rst

 Monitoring HTTP Traffic
 =======================

-Bro can be used to log the entire HTTP traffic from your network to the http.log file.
+Zeek can be used to log the entire HTTP traffic from your network to the http.log file.
 This file can then be used for analysis and auditing purposes.

-In the sections below we briefly explain the structure of the http.log file, then we show you how to perform basic HTTP traffic monitoring and analysis tasks with Bro.
+In the sections below we briefly explain the structure of the http.log file, then we show you how to perform basic HTTP traffic monitoring and analysis tasks with Zeek.
 Some of these ideas and techniques can later be applied to monitor different protocols in a similar way.

 ----------------------------